Skip to content

 Instructions

-• Let rest 15 minutes and remove cinnamon sticks before serving.
+• Rest.
+Let rest 15 minutes and remove cinnamon sticks before serving.
 Serve warm or cold and add your favorite toppings.
 I love to add a dusting of cinnamon sugar over the top.

 Notes